Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning

-- \textit{Dueling DQN: } During the computation of Q function in some MDP problems, it is unnecessary to estimate action and state values at the same time, thus we can estimate separately the action and state value functions.
-Motivated by this concept, in dueling DQN, the state action value $Q(s,a)$ can be decomposed into two value functions as follows: $Q(s,a) = V(s) + A(a)$.
 Here, $V(s)$ is the state-value function which evaluates the significance of being at a given state $s$. $A(a)$ is action-value function to estimate the significance of choosing an action $a$ compared to other actions.
 The $V(s)$ and $A(a)$ are first computed separately, then are combined to generate the final output $Q(s,a)$.
-This approach leads to a better performance on policy evaluation of MDPs, especially complex problems with large action space like our considered offloading scenario.

-Motivated by the advantages of above two approaches, we develop a novel DQN algorithm using such two improvements to solve the offloading problem of our MECCO system.
-The details of the proposed algorithm is shown in Algorithm 2.
+This approach leads to a better performance on policy evaluation of MDPs, especially complex problems with large action space like our considered offloading scenario. \end{itemize} Motivated by the advantages of the above approaches, we develop a novel DQN algorithm using such two improvements to solve the offloading problem of our MECCO system.
+The details of the proposed algorithm is shown in Algorithm~\ref{Alg:Offloading}.
 The ADRLO algorithm can achieve the optimal task offloading strategy in an iterative manner.
-As shown in Algorithm 2, the procedure generates a task offloading strategy for MDs based on system states and observes the system reward at each time epoch so that the offloading policy can be optimized (lines 8-15).
-Then the procedure updates the history experience tuple and train the Q-network (lines 17-21) with loss function minimization.
+Here, the procedure generates a task offloading strategy for MDs based on system states and observes the system reward at each time epoch so that the offloading policy can be optimized (lines 8-16).
+Then the procedure updates the history experience tuple and train the Q-network (lines 18-22) with loss function minimization.
 This trial and error solution will avoid the requirement of prior information of offloading environment.
 Over the training time period, the trained deep neural network can characterize well the environment and therefore, the proposed offloading algorithm can dynamically adapt to the real MECCO environment.